kata-containers/packaging/kata-deploy/README.md

 Kata artifacts and configuration of Docker to utilize the runtime.
 The following volumes are required to be mounted to aid in this:
 - `/opt/kata`: this is where all Kata artifacts are installed on the system
-- `/var/run/dbus`, `/run/systemd`: this is require for reloading the the Docker service
+- `/var/run/dbus`, `/run/systemd`: this is required for reloading the Docker service
 - `/etc/docker`: this is required for updating `daemon.json` in order to configure the Kata runtimes in Docker